 To further emphasize its intent in supporting female athletes, Nike also released an ad celebrating them that generated almost five million views on Youtube and 97,000 retweets on Twitter.

 Valuing Customer Experience

-While it feels like social networks is one entirely different playing field, it’s main essence stays on customer experience.
+While it feels like social networks are one entirely different playing field, it’s the main essence stays on customer experience.
 The brands we’ve mentioned above have made it their mission to curate experiences their people love.

 Starting from what they share online down to the very campaigns they implement — customer experience comes first.
 Due to the increasing competition in the market, brands are taking good care of their people by providing them with better services and products!
 Take customer experience to a whole other level by leveraging your social media platforms!